SinSuhas/SproutsAI/README.md

 # AI-Powered Resume Screening System

-**Note:**
-1. **Huggingface Token required for AI Summary generation**
-2. Backend is deployed on AWS EC2 t2.micro instance and the computation is very slow.
-Recommend running the app on local
-3. Sample resumes and sample Job Description have been provided in data/temp folder.

 ## Overview

 This system provides an automated solution for screening and ranking job candidates based on resume content and job descriptions.
 It uses advanced natural language processing and machine learning techniques to analyze resumes, calculate semantic similarity with job requirements, and generate AI-powered summaries for each candidate.